 The Murals of South Congress

-The kids have been good so it’s time for a treat.
-As a bonus, get some of the best murals in Austin.
+The kids have been good, so it’s time for a treat.
+As a bonus, you can see some of the best murals in Austin.

 Amy’s Ice Cream + Amy’s Cartoon People Mural—Another ATX original with ice cream so creamy and rich most adults grab a cone.
 Located at 1301 S. Congress Ave.

 Check out the Willie for President Mural located at the intersection of Elizabeth and S. Congress Ave.
-And really there’s loads of murals up and down S. Congress Ave.
+There are loads of murals up and down S. Congress Ave.
 So play mural hide-and-seek with the kids.

 Congress Avenue Bridge Bats